digital-land/content-site/app/content/guidance/publish-your-geographies-as-data.md

 A geography can be any area, location, site or boundary you have created and these two images show what the data looks like.

+Hello Joe

+{% govuk component="inset-text", text="Paul is terrible at show and tells" %}

 **Boundary**

 [![Site boundary](https://res.cloudinary.com/digital-land/image/upload/v1626864208/digital-land.github.io_conservation-area_stonesfield_btkguo.png)](https://res.cloudinary.com/digital-land/image/upload/v1626864208/digital-land.github.io_conservation-area_stonesfield_btkguo.png)